ManyAngledOne/hi-plotter/README.md

 The workflow I had was basically just import a bitmap into inkscape, trace it, and then export it as a .hpgl file.
 Then I used this program to tranform it into ascii characters which formed the commands which I sent over serial (4800 7N2) using puTTY or minicom or something.
 Bare in mind, it's been around 6 years since I last ran this thing so this stuff may be wrong.

+I'll likely never add the TODO features (Direct serial interfacing and direct SVG transformation) unless I ever have a good reason to or I'm bored.

 Hopefully somebody will find this useful.

 ![The Plotter](plotter.jpg "The Plotter")